 Kef Q350 - Reviews, Prices, Specs and Alternatives

-- The Q350 contains an enhanced Unit-Q driver Array designed to smooth out treble frequencies, and reimagined crossovers to provide cleaner and more accurate bass.
+- The Q350 contains an enhanced Uni-Q driver Array designed to smooth out treble frequencies, and reimagined crossovers to provide cleaner and more accurate bass.

-- The front port has been moved to the back of the Q150 and internal architecture has been redesigned to reduce internal resonances to improve Audio clarity.
+- The Q350 uses a rear-firing port and the internal architecture has been redesigned to reduce internal resonances to improve audio clarity.

-- The Q350 is available in sleek matte Black and white vinyl finishes.
+- The Q350 is available in sleek Satin Black and White vinyl finishes. *Speaker Grilles sold separately

 - Read more

 Tweeters produce the highest frequencies in sound, typically anything above 2,000 Hz.
 Usually located at the top of the speaker, tweeters come in different shapes (detailed below) and sizes.
 Generally speaking, the size of the tweeter is not as important as the shape.
 But, for some guidance, consider that a larger tweeter (measured by diameter in inches or millimeters) will likely be louder and able to disperse sound over a larger area.

 Speakers with midrange drivers (i.e., at least three-way speakers) have a distinct advantage over two-way speakers.
 Adding a midrange driver to the mix allows tweeters and woofers to focus on the sound waves they’re best equipped to produce—high tones and low tones respectively.
 More specific and focused drivers means more accurate, robust sound.
 Compared to the other drivers, midranges cover sounds, not surprisingly, in the middle of high/treble and low/bass tones.
 The human voice and most instruments fall into this range.
 For more sophisticated listeners, or for those who truly want the best sound reproduction, a midrange driver is crucial.